kriziu/kriziu/README.md

 <br />

-> Find a way not ax excuse.
+> Find a way not an excuse.